-- confirmations.
-For relevant investments, we obtained and reviewed the valuation paper prepared by the Manager to understand and challenge the critical accounting estimates, judgements and valuation methodologies adopted to determine the fair value of the underlying investments. - For those investment valuations included in our sample that are subject to higher levels of estimates or judgements, we assessed the reasonableness of the valuation methodology and any assumptions made, understood and corroborated key inputs and rationale as applicable, and assessed the reliability of the information used in those valuations.
+- For those investment valuations included in our sample that are subject to higher levels of estimates or judgements, we assessed the reasonableness of the valuation methodology and any assumptions made, understood and corroborated key inputs and rationale as applicable, and assessed the reliability of the information used in those valuations.
 For the valuation that is subject to adjustment by the Manager we have sought supporting rationale for this adjustment, performed stress analysis to further evaluate the impact of reasonable alternate assumptions, and considered if there was any contradictory evidence. - We considered the quality of information obtained through our confirmation process, as well as the date of the latest available information used to support the valuations at year end.
 This included a review of the latest audited financial statements of the underlying investment companies or funds, assessment of the appropriateness of the confirming parties supplying us with the requested valuation support, and the competence, capabilities, and objectivity of any third-party valuation firms engaged by the confirming parties to assist with the valuations. - As detailed in notes 1 and 2 to the financials, the Manager estimates fair value using the most recent financial information available at the year end.
-Therefore, the valuation of the portfolio at year end comprises both valuations reported as of 30 June 2023 and estimated valuations for 30 June 2023 based on the latest available information, adjusted for any known movements by the Manager.
-Of the investment balance at year end, 76% is valued using 30 June 2023 valuations or reported NAV, and the remaining 24% is valued using an estimate of the value at 30 June 2023.
-In order to assess the accuracy of the estimated 30 June valuations, we have considered the adequacy of the investment monitoring processes in place to enable the Manager to reliably estimate the year end fair value.
+Therefore, the valuation of the portfolio at year end comprises both valuations reported as of 30 June 2024 and estimated valuations for 30 June 2024 based on the latest available information, adjusted for any known movements by the Manager.
+Of the investment balance at year end, 88% is valued using 30 June 2024 valuations or reported NAV, and the remaining 12% is valued using an estimate of the value at 30 June 2024.
+In order to assess the accuracy of the estimated 30 June 2024 valuations, we have considered the adequacy of the investment monitoring processes in place to enable the Manager to reliably estimate the year end fair value.